Sanrax/flashcart-guides/docs/tutorials/akmenu-next.md

     1. Copy the *contents* of the folder (do not copy the folder itself) that corresponds with your flashcart to the root of your SD card.

     1. If your flashcart is a DSTTi clone that requires additional boot files, check the `Supplementary DSTTi Clone Files` folder.
 You can check the [YSMenu compatibility list](https://www.flashcarts.net/ysmenu-compat-ext) to check which one you need.
 If the file you need is not there, you can make copies of the `TTMenu.dat` file from the `DSTT & DSTTi` folder and rename them accordingly.

+    #### Cheats

+    1. If you'd like to be able to use cheats on your games, download a [cheat database.](https://gbatemp.net/threads/deadskullzjrs-nds-i-cheat-databases.488711)

+    1. You will need the `usrcheat.dat` file from the download link in the post.
+Copy this file to `_nds/akmenunext/cheats/` on your SD card.
+(Create the `cheats` folder if it doesn't exist)

 === "Nintendo DSi"